50 Best Fall Movies & Shows To Watch If You Love Autumn

 The Addams Family (1991)

 In need of lighter fall movies after the spooky Sleepy Hollow?
 Look no further than The Addams Family (1991).
 This film offers a macabre yet humorous twist on a classic TV show, with endearing portrayals of the quirky and offbeat characters.
+The spooky mansion and dark humor will keep you in the Halloween spirit, but the heartwarming themes of family and acceptance make it a must-watch for any time of the year.

 Love Story (1970)